Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/10-Course-Review-and-Workshop/Lesson10.md

 - Functions do not return their result to the caller immediately but deliver it later via callback functions, blocks, notifications, or similar mechanisms, which makes testing more difficult.
 - When the function under test returns, any __*asynchronous*__ code will be ignored because it will run after the test has already finished.

-This makes unit testing difficult because results can be unpredictable.
-In the `Then` phase of your unit test, the results may or may not have been set to the outputs for you to observe and verify.
+This makes unit testing __*difficult*__ because results can be unpredictable: In the `Then` phase of your unit test, the results may or may not have been set to the outputs for you to observe and verify.
 When you write your assertions, the test may pass this time (if the outputs have been set), but fail at another time (if the outputs haven’t been set).

-It can also result in *false positives.*
+It can also result in __*false positives.*__

-Networking is the most common __*asynchronous*__ operation.
-Fetching data from remote web services has latency &mdash; it takes time to for signals to travel across the globe &mdash; and has many variables that can result in errors or delays.

-As a result, asynchronous testing necessitates some special handling.
+As a result, asynchronous testing requires special handling.

 <!-- tasks might be executed on a different thread than the invoked function yet take extended time to complete before their outputs are set.